-In August 2002, Freegold acquired the option to purchase a 100% interest in the Rob Project subject to cash, share payments and NSR's reserved by the property owner (Ronald O. Bailey) and vendor (Anglo Alaska Gold Corp.).
-Cash payments total US\$15,500 over 7 years to the vendor, \$93,500 over 7 years to the property owner, and share payments to the vendor of 500,000 shares (issued), 500,000 shares on or before July 1st, 2003 (issued) and 500,000 shares once Freegold has expended in excess of US\$1,000,000 on the property exploration (issued).
-The shares are subject to a 6 old shares for 1 new share consolidation that took effect on August 27, 2010.
-In addition, the property is subject to annual advance royalty payments of US\$30,000 commencing December 1st, 2008 if the London Gold Price for the preceding year averages less than US\$350/oz, US\$40,000 if the London Gold Price for the preceding year averages less than

-US \$400/oz but greater than US\$350 and US\$50,000 if the London Gold Price for the preceding year averages more than US\$400/oz.
-The Company has paid US\$200,000 in advanced royalties.
-Freegold may purchase 100% of the Property for US\$1.5 million.
-The Property is subject to a 1% NSR if gold is less than US\$300 per oz, 1.5% NSR if gold prices between \$301 and \$350/oz, and 2% NSR for gold prices greater than US\$350 (collectively the "Bailey NSR").
-Freegold has the right to purchase the Bailey NSR for US\$500,000 for each percentage point.
-In addition, Anglo Alaska retains a 1% NSR ("Anglo NSR").
-Freegold may purchase the Anglo NSR for US\$1 million.
+In August 2002, Freegold acquired the option to purchase a 100% interest in the Rob Project subject to cash and stock payments and net smelter returns royalties held by the property owner (Ronald Bailey) and vendor (Anglo Alaska Gold Corp.).
+Cash payments total US\$15,500 over 7 years to the vendor, \$93,500 over 7 years to the property owner, and share payments to the vendor of 500,000 shares on regulatory approval, 500,000 shares on or before July 1st, 2003 and 500,000 shares once Freegold has expended in excess of US\$1,000,000 on property exploration.
+In addition the property is subject to annual advance royalty payments of US \$30,000 commencing December 1st, 2008 if the London Gold Price for the preceding year averages less than US \$350/oz, US \$40,000 if the London Gold Price for the preceding year averages less than US \$400/oz but greater than US \$350 and US \$50.000 if the London Gold Price for the preceding year averages more than US \$400/oz.
+Freegold may purchase 100% of the Property for US \$1.5 million.
+The Property is subject to a 1% net smelter returns royalty ("Bailey NSR") if gold is less than US \$300 per oz.
+1.5% Bailev NSR if gold prices between \$301 and \$350/oz. and 2% Bailev NSR for gold prices greater than US \$350.
+Freegold has the right to purchase the Bailey NSR for US \$500,000 for each percentage point.
+In addition, Anglo Alaska retains a 1% net smelter returns royalty ("Anglo NSR").
+Freegold may purchase the Anglo NSR for US \$1 million.

-Shortly after Anglo Alaska Gold Corp. ("Anglo Alaska") entered into an agreement with the owner (Ronald O. Bailey), Mr. Bailey passed away intestate.
-Proceedings to administer the estate and establish the rights of the new underlying owner were initiated and resulted in the transfer of Mr. Bailey's ownership to Tibbs Creek Gold LLC.
+Shortly after the vendor acquired the Property from the owner (Ronald O. Bailey) the owner passed away intestate.
+Proceedings to close the estate and establish the rights of the new underlying owner were initiated and resulted in the transfer of Bailey's ownership to Tibbs Creek Gold LLC.
 The transfer did not alter the existing performance terms of the original agreement on the property.
-Freegold Ventures Limited obtained a 100% interest in the underlying agreement with Anglo Alaska in August of 2008 and maintains that interest in good standing to date.
+Freegold Ventures Limited obtained 100% interest in the underlying long term lease in August of 2008 and maintains that interest in good standing to date.

 In March 2010, Freegold staked 141 State of Alaska mining claims covering 15,360 acres adjacent to the Rob property.
-These new claims bring the total Rob Project land holdings to 19,600 acres.
+These new claims bring the total Rob project land holdings to 19,600 acres.